I needed to stay alive to have my boyfriend's babies: Ronda Rousey

-Ultimate Fighting Championship's American fighter Ronda Rousey reveals she felt like ending her life after title defeat to Holly Holm in Melbourne last year
+UFC American fighter reveals she felt like ending her life after title defeat to Holly Holm in Melbourne last year; says her MMA fighter boyfriend Travis Browne got her out of despair

 Los Angeles: Mixed martial arts star Ronda Rousey revealed on Tuesday that she had fleeting thoughts of committing suicide in the immediate aftermath of her crushing upset defeat to Holly Holm in Melbourne last year.